-I love this thing and it really OK, you might say I’m playing with it; but really it’s because I’m skeptical.
+Allen Lyle: I love this thing and it really, OK, you might say I’m playing with it, but really it’s because I’m skeptical.
 That might be a bad thing.
 But seriously when you’re doing this type of work, you tend to ask yourself does it really make a difference?

-Yeah, I know you guys.
-You and the kids were working on these outlet covers and everything.
-And you know a lot of people ask me does that really make a difference, because it is a very simple thing.
-And you know you go around the outside of your house, it’s bound to help some but does that actually show you the results.
+Danny Lipford: Yeah, now I know you guys, you and the kids were working on these outlet covers and everything.
+And you know a lot of people will ask me does that really make a difference, because it is a very simple thing.
+And you know you go around the outside of your house, it’s bound to help some but is that showing you the results.

-OK.
+Danny Lipford: OK.
 So I see the flaring around all the blue.
-That looks cool.
+Right.

-Now, let me take it off of that.
-And when you get it back on, here it’s actually holding the heat in.
+Allen Lyle: Now, let me take it off of that.
+And when you get it back on here you can see it’s actually holding the heat in.
 Isn’t that cool?

-How about that.
-Yeah, it is pretty cool and what a 25 cents a cover.
+Danny Lipford: Yeah, it is pretty cool, and what 25 cents a cover?

-All right, now I’m actually going to go around the rest of the house, and check that out.
-And actually why don’t you check out this week’s Ask Danny.
+Allen Lyle: All right, now I’m actually going to go around the rest of the house, and check that out, so why don’t you check out this week’s Ask Danny.

-Homeowners are always looking for easy economical ways to reduce their monthly heating and cooling cost.
-If your home really heats up in the summertime the solution may be as simple as a little shade.
+Danny Lipford: Homeowners are always looking for easy economical ways to reduce their monthly heating and cooling cost.
+Now, if your home really heats up in the summertime, the solution may be as simple as a little shade.
 Installing a tinted film on your windows can block a significant amount of the suns heat while also protecting your furnishings from all that fading that can occur.

-Once sure way to change a room is to change the ceiling.
-Next week we’ll show what a difference it will make.
+One sure way to change your room is to change the ceiling.
+Next week we’ll show what a difference it can make.